 This message appears as a chapter in Finish the Mission: Bringing the Gospel to the Unreached and Unengaged.

-The following is a lightly edited transcription of a panel discussion held on September 24, 2011, at the Desiring God National Conference, where the chapters of this book were originally delivered.
+The following is a lightly edited transcription of a panel discussion held at our 2011 National Conference, where the chapters of this book were originally delivered.
 David Mathis’s questions are in italics.

 How would you counsel someone wrestling through a possible missionary call?
 To what extent are there natural and supernatural factors that come into play as one would sense a missionary call to the nations?